earthlab/14ers-git/README.md

 # 14ers-git

-This repo was developed by Leah Wasser and Max Joseph as a part of the introduction to version control, git and github workshop.
+This repo was developed by Leah Wasser and Max Joseph as a part of the introduction to version control, git

 ## About the activity
 The original activity was developed and taught by Jonah Duckles (https://github.com/jduckles/git-collaboration).
 Earth Lab adapted the activity to use 14ers rather than countries to be more specific to Colorado :).